 As U.S. virus cases exceed 100,000, doctors decry scarcity of drugs and equipment

+Physicians have called particular attention to a desperate need for additional ventilators, machines that help patients breathe and are widely needed for those suffering from COVID-19, the respiratory ailment caused by the highly contagious novel coronavirus.

-Doctors and nurses on the front lines of the U.S. coronavirus crisis pleaded on Friday for more protective gear and equipment to treat waves of patients expected to overwhelm hospitals as the number of known U.S. infections surpassed 100,000, with more than 1,600 dead.
+Doctors and nurses on the front lines of the U.S. coronavirus crisis pleaded on Friday for more protective gear and equipment to treat waves of patients expected to overwhelm hospitals as the sum of known U.S. infections climbed well past 100,000, with more than 1,600 dead.

 That tally kept the United States as the world leader in the number of known infections, having surpassed China and Italy on Thursday.
 "We are scared," said Dr. Arabia Mollette of Brookdale University Hospital and Medical Center in Brooklyn.
 "We're trying to fight for everyone else's life, but we also fight for our lives as well, because we're also at the highest risk of exposure."

-The United States ranked sixth in death toll among the hardest hit countries, with at least 1,606 lives lost as of Thursday evening, marking the first time the country had recorded more than 300 deaths in a single day, according to a Reuters tabulation of official data.
+The United States ranked sixth in death toll among the hardest-hit countries, with at least 1,632 lives lost as of Friday night, a record daily increase of 370 according to a Reuter's tabulation of official data.
 Worldwide, confirmed cases rose above 593,000 with 27,198 deaths, the Johns Hopkins Coronavirus Resource Center reported.
 Even as hospital patient numbers steadily climbed, shortages of key medical supplies abounded.

 One emergency room doctor in Michigan, an emerging epicenter of the pandemic, said he was using one paper face mask for an entire shift due to a shortage and that hospitals in the Detroit area would soon run out of ventilators.
 "We have hospital systems here in the Detroit area in Michigan who are getting to the end of their supply of ventilators and have to start telling families that they can't save their loved ones because they don't have enough equipment," the physician, Dr. Rob Davidson, said in a video posted on Twitter.